quantum-kittens/quantum-kittens.github.io/_posts/fr/2022-06-13-CHAPTER-2-Story-Schrödinger-Day.md

 ___"How about tossing up a ball?" one of the kittens piped in.___

-« Et si on lançait une balle en l'air ? » suggéra l'un des chatons.
+"Et si on lançait une balle en l'air ?" suggéra l'un des chatons.

 ___“Or a felt mouse?” said another.___

-« Ou une souris en peluche ? » ajouta un autre.
+"Ou une souris en peluche ?" ajouta un autre.

 ___"We would not be able to guarantee that it would head in Luna's direction," Arya replied, not unkindly.___

-Arya répondit, pas méchamment : « Nous ne pourrions pas garantir qu'elle se dirigerait en direction de Luna. »
+Arya répondit, pas méchamment : "Nous ne pourrions pas garantir qu'elle se dirigerait en direction de Luna."

 ___But it turns out their ponderances were in vain, for a series of rather unfortunate events occured:___